Protections for Employees Module 2: Other Laws Preventing Discrimination

 A parallel controversy has been raging in the courts over the constitutionality of state schools giving preferences to minority student applicants with equal or even inferior credentials.
 While this is slightly more tangential to our discussion, multiple Supreme Court cases have set forth rules similar to the rules regarding employment.
 Quotas or “set-asides” that require X number of seats to be held for minority applicants in state schools have been found to be unconstitutional, while more mild preference programs have been upheld.

+In addition to the federal Civil Rights Act and equal protection clause, states have sometimes also prevented public or even private employers and schools from engaging in affirmative action.
 At least eight states have banned affirmative action in admission to state colleges, claiming that affirmative action unfairly discriminates against non-disadvantaged groups based on their race, gender, or religious or other preferences.[ix] in 2014, for example, California voters passed Proposition 209 by referendum, which barred the consideration of race in public university admissions.

 [ii] Rassas, L. (2014).
 Employment Law: A Guide to Hiring, Managing, and Firing for Employers and Employees.
 100-09.
 Frederick, MD: Wolters Kluwer.